High impact presenting and public speaking has a very clear blueprint.

 – What’s so important to them?
 What do they need from you to make their lives better, easier, happier or positively different?
 What’s in it for them if they listen to you?

-– What’s their current level of interest, support or resistance for what you have to share.
+– Find out their current level of interest, support or resistance for what you have to share.
 What could stop them from embracing your message?

-– What do you want them to do with your message, information and insights?
+– Be very clear on exactly what you want them to do with your message, information and insights?

 – What do you want them to feel emotionally about your message, information and insights.
 How do they feel right now?